-After acquiring the visa, you could enter the country (Turkey) to determine the type of company or corporate body you will open to commence your business.
+Location: After acquiring the visa, you could enter the country (Turkey) to determine the type of company or corporate body you will open to commence your business.
 Before you decide on the kind of company you will open, you must determine whether you’ll acquire Turkish land or instead rent one for setting up your company.
 Based on whichever option you choose, you’ll need to register your property purchase with the Commercial Register Office and the Chamber of Commerce Office of Turkey before starting a business in Turkey.

-Now you’ll also need to obtain a Tax Identity Number from Trage Registrar Office where you will be required to submit the necessary documents.
+Taxes: Now you’ll also need to obtain a Tax Identity Number from Trage Registrar Office where you will be required to submit the necessary documents.
 After getting the TIN, your business will gain the legal capability of performing transactions and paying taxes.

 Capital Deposit: Any respective type of company you pick to open will involve a need to notarize the capital.
 You can do so by depositing the minimum required amount based on the respective company type you pick in a Turkish bank authorized by The Central Bank of the Republic of Turkey.
 Suppose your company possesses an asset of intangible currency that you want to use to guarantee capital deposit.
 In that case, it will undergo evaluation by bank personnel to derive a figure.
 This figure can be appealed and repealed until acceptance, but it will delay the process by a margin.
 You will need to show an additional hundred grand Turkish lira of capital in your company’s account if you want to gain the ability to hire foreign personnel in your company.
 When your company’s shareholder is a foreigner, or your manager isn’t a native to Turkey, the shareholder will be demanded to produce residency papers by some banks.

-After acquiring the documents mentioned above and properly registering them, your accountant or lawyer will procure for you the crucial company documents.
+Final Steps: After acquiring the documents mentioned above and properly registering them, your accountant or lawyer will procure for you the crucial company documents.
 Once all the order with Registrar Office is performed in the correct validation with the Turkish laws and VAT application is obtained with other essential documents, you can begin running your business.

-Tips to Open a Business in Turkey
+Tips on Opening a Business in Turkey

 Just like you won’t blindly trust an opportunity if you’re someone who invests wisely, you should also consider performing an in-depth analysis of the type of company you want to build for the services or products you will provide.

-- Have enough monetary arrangements of running the business initially for at least four months after opening it.
+- Have enough monetary arrangements of running the business initially for at least four months after opening it,

-- Have a business plan ready in a documented format that you can produce before potential investors and partners to attract investment.
+- Have a business plan ready in a documented format that you can produce before potential investors and partners to attract investment,

 - A Limited Liability Company can be established within a week with a minimum of one shareholder and one director, allowing for complete foreign ownership of the company.